zunzun/zunzunsite/README.txt

-You will need to install scipy, matplotlib, django, beautifulsoup and reportlab to run this software.
+You will need to install scipy, matplotlib, django, beautifulsoup, imagemagick, gifsicle, reportlab to run this software.

 On Debian and Ubuntu, you can run:

-apt-get install python-scipy python-matplotlib apt-get install python-django python-beautifulsoup apt-get install python-reportlab python-reportlab-accel
+apt-get install python-scipy python-matplotlib apt-get install python-django python-beautifulsoup apt-get install python-reportlab python-reportlab-accel apt-get install imagemagick gifsicle

 then install the pyeq2 fitting code with these commands: